Property Tax: What It Is, What It Does And How It’s Calculated

 How Does Property Tax Work?

-State and local laws determine how property taxes are calculated.
-Nonetheless, property taxes are evaluated using the property’s value and the city’s tax rate.
+When calculating property tax by state, local and state laws are both considered.
+Nevertheless, property taxes are evaluated using the property’s value and the city’s tax rate.
 Let’s talk more about these two factors.

-The property’s value takes many factors into consideration, including the physical home, its land and other personal property like cars.
+There are many factors that affect property value, including the physical home and the land it sits on.
 This value is determined by an assessor who works with a local taxing authority and keeps track of the local property values.
-Because a home’s property value is closely monitored, changes in a property can cause a property tax increase or decrease.
+Because a home’s property value is closely monitored, changes to a property can cause a property tax increase or decrease.

 A home’s tax rate is determined by a local taxing authority and can vary based on a home’s location and property type.